agittins/bermuda/README.md

 [![GitHub Release][releases-shield]][releases]
 [![GitHub Activity][commits-shield]][commits]
 [![License][license-shield]](LICENSE)
 [![HomeAssistant Minimum Version][haminverbadge]][haminver]
 [![pre-commit][pre-commit-shield]][pre-commit]
 [![Black][black-shield]][black]
 [![hacs][hacsbadge]][hacs]
 [![Project Maintenance][maintenance-shield]][user_profile]
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]
 [![Discord][discord-shield]][discord]
 [![Community Forum][forum-shield]][forum]

 ## What it does:

-Bermuda aims to let you track any bluetooth device, and have Homeassistant tell you where in your house that device is.
+Bermuda aims to let you track any bluetooth device, and have Home Assistant tell you where in your house that device is.
 The only extra hardware you need are esp32 devices running esphome that act as bluetooth proxies.
 Alternatively, Shelly Plus devices can also perform this function.

 - Area-based device location (ie, device-level room prescence) is working reasonably well.
 - Creates sensors for Area and Distance for devices you choose